The Tucson Festival of Books is back! Here's what to know about this year's in-person event

 But don’t let the big names snag all of your attention; 157 self-published authors of all genres are participating in the Indie Author Pavilion at the festival as well.

-A complete list of presenting authors and indie authors can be found on TFOB’s website.
+A complete list of presenting authors and indie authors can be found at tucne.ws/authors.

 Some of the festival’s presenting authors require tickets to their presentations.
-Free tickets for the general public become available at noon on Monday, March 7 and close on Friday, March 11.
+Free tickets for the general public are available now and close on Friday, March 11.

-If you can’t snag a free ticket when they're released online on March 7, festival organizers are holding back 25% of tickets for attendees to get one while at the festival.
-But the tickets are first-come, first-served, so TFOB's executive director Melanie Morgan recommends lining up early to try to get one.
+If you can’t snag a free ticket ahead of time, festival organizers are holding back 25% of tickets for attendees to get in person at the festival.
+But the tickets are first come, first served, so TFOB's executive director Melanie Morgan recommends lining up early.

 As for the featured authors at the festival, they'll be showing off books published in the last 15 months, according to Finley, who has been with the festival since 2011.